How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Google Alerts login

-Step 2: Enter the Details of your Alert
+Step 2: Enter the Details of Your Alert

 For instance, using quotes around your search phrase like [“digital marketing strategy”] would only alert you of content containing that exact word order.
 Setting a Google Alert for [site:youtube.com digital marketing] would return YouTube content about digital marketing.
 Searching [digital marketing AND rss feed] would only alert you of content that includes both of those phrases.
 You can learn more about using Boolean search in this article.